tommy3001/blog_project3001_org/introcython.rst

 -Python Packages- Part 4: Cython
 ****************************************************
 With `Cython <http://cython.org/>`_   you are able to write C and C++ modules for Python.
 It implements a superset of the Python language.
-With Cython you are also able to call C-functions and realize strong typing of variables and functions like float (floating point numbers) or int (integer) definition of variables.
-Here is an example of strong typing with Cython:
+You are also able to call C-functions and realize declaration of variables and functions like in C (e.g. `float x;`or `int y;`).
+Here is an example:

 .. code-block:: python
+    :linenos:

     def primes(int kmax):
+    """Calculate all prime numbers up to kmax
+    (max. value: 1000) cdef variable declaration """

         cdef int n, k, i
         cdef int p[1000]
         result = []